-First period teachers commonly check to see that their students are in compliance with our policy.
+Teachers on duty before the first bell and first period teachers commonly check to see that their students are in compliance with our policy.
 Students with repeat violations will not be allowed in class unless they are properly dressed, and parents may be called to bring their children any needed clothing.
 Students must be in uniform from the time they enter campus in the morning until they leave campus.
 Any missed classes due to arriving at school out of uniform will be considered an unexcused absence.
-School polos are usually available at the School's store near the canteen.
+School polo shirts are usually available at the School's store near the canteen.
 The Uniform policy for CIC students (at all times on the CIC campus) is: